-Thank you so much for joining us!
+Thank you so much for your time!
+I know that you are a very busy person.
 Our readers would love to “get to know you” a bit better.
 Can you tell us a bit about your ‘backstory’ and how you got started?

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lessons or ‘take aways’ you learned from that?

-Thank you for that.
-Let’s now pivot to the main focus of our interview.
 Extensive research suggests that “purpose driven business” are more successful in many areas.
-When you joined the company what was your vision, your purpose?
+When you started your company what was your vision, your purpose?

 The Ritz-Carlton has always been in the business of demonstrating genuine care and comfort world-wide while delivering on the expressed and unexpressed wishes of guests.
 The focus on employee engagement across our Ladies and Gentlemen is a root metaphor for the business globally, and the culture is studied for its excellence.
 As Ritz-Carlton Ladies and Gentlemen, The Leadership Center business embodies these values, and we have a strong shared conviction that this methodology can create sustainable advantages for our clients globally.

 Everyone in our business believes that great service, exceptional experiences, and a culture of trust and empowerment will change lives and businesses.
 We know the multiplying effect of our work impacts millions of employees, their families, the customers that they touch, the communities where they live, and the businesses that they serve.
 When you operate with the mandate to change lives, create competitive advantages through service, and help build cutting edge experience-based businesses, purpose is central to everything that you do every day.

 Do you have a “number one principle” that guides you through the ups and downs of running a business?